filecoin-project/boost/documentation/devnet.md

 ```
 lotus-miner auth api-info --perm=admin
 ```
-It should take about a minute for the miner to come up.

 5. Get the auth tokens to connect to the lotus daemon and miner:
 ```